evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Utilities.md

     py from evadventure.utils import get_obj_stats;print(get_obj_stats(self))

 Doing so should spit back a nice bit of string ouput about yourself!
 If that works, great!
-But, you'll need to remember re-running that test mannually when you later change the code.
+But, you'll need to remember re-running that test manually when you later change the code.

 ```{sidebar}
 In [evennia/contrib/tutorials/evadventure/tests/test_utils.py](evennia.contrib.tutorials.evadventure.tests.test_utils)